 DHL and FedEx

-DHL and FedEx are direct competitors which offer courier delivery service all over the world.
+DHL and FedEx are direct competitors which offer courier delivery services all over the world.
 They differ in specialized services and add-ons like providing overnight delivery, long-distance delivery, etc. They also try to build their market share using price wars.

 OnePlus and Apple

 OnePlus isn’t a direct competitor of Apple when it comes to the pricing of the products.
-While Apple targets more urban, educated, high earning individuals with its iPhone, OnePlus targets more tech fanatics and Android lovers who prefer to buy mid-price-ranged phones.
+While Apple targets more urban, educated, high-earning individuals with its iPhone, OnePlus targets more tech fanatics and Android lovers who prefer to buy mid-price-ranged phones.
 However, with extensive brand-building efforts, their target audiences have started to merge, making these two direct competitors.